 Airlines do their best to respect their initial schedule - but that doesn’t prevent them from arriving late from time to time.
 While some delays are minors, those above 3 hours are particularly annoying for their passengers.
-ClaimCompass seeks to turn that bad experience into a better one by helping travellers who suffered from such a delay get up to 600€ in compensation for their trouble.
+ClaimCompass seeks to turn that bad experience into a better one by helping travellers who suffered from such a delay get up to 600€ in flight delay compensation for their trouble.

 The EU law known as EC261 is the reference for the protection of air passenger rights.
 It states that in cases of long flight delays, airlines must pay compensation to their passengers.
 However, if the delay was caused by circumstances out of Cathay Pacific’s control, then the airline doesn’t have to pay.